Skip to main content

 The core idea

-• Accessible: discoverable by anyone using Linkr
+• Discoverable: findable on the map by anyone using Linkr

 Who Linkr is for